timsong-cpp/papers/2770_join_stash/join_stash.md

 - `join` and `join_with`

+These don't handle stashing iterators properly.

+As currently specified, the `join_view` iterator holds a) an iterator `outer` into the range being joined and b) an iterator `inner` into the current element that is being iterated over (that is, `*outer`).

+When `outer` is stashing, then, `inner` actually refers into `*outer`.
+In such a case, making a copy of the `join_view` iterator would produce an iterator that
+holds:

+- a copy of `outer`, and
+- a copy of `inner`, but this copy is pointing into the original `outer`, not the copy.

+Hilarity ensues when we try to continue to iterate using this copy.
-These don't handle stashing iterator properly.
-When the outer iterator is stashing, the inner iterator refers into the outer iterator.
-In such cases we cannot store the outer iterator inside `join`'s iterator, because copying/moving that iterator results in an inner iterator that points into the original outer iterator rather than the new one.
-Instead, we need to cache the outer iterator within the view, similar to what we do for a number of other views (`lazy_split`, for instance).

-There is no dedicated "stashing" trait; we therefore need to do this for all input iterators.
-Forward iterators are already required to be non-stashing.
+The fix is to cache the outer iterator within the view, similar to what we do for a number of other views (`lazy_split`, for instance).
+This way, copying the `join_view` iterator only copies the inner iterator.
+Because there is no dedicated "stashing" trait, we need to do this for all input iterators.

-While in the vincinity, this paper also resolves [@LWG3700] and [@LWG3791], two relatively minor issues concerning `join_view` and `join_with_view`.
+While in the vicinity, this paper also resolves [@LWG3700] and [@LWG3791], two relatively minor issues concerning `join_view` and `join_with_view`.

 The wording below has been implemented and tested on top of libstdc++ master.